 - Respite - Respite provides relief on a short-term basis for those normally providing care to a person with a disability or special need.
 Respite can be used to prevent or relieve stress or to help families resolve a crisis.

 - Family Support Stipend - Family Support Funding is to provide assistance to families in caring for a SCDDSN eligible person in order to avoid out-of-home placement.
 If not for these resources or services the individual is at risk of out-of-home placement.
 The funding is directed toward consumers or families who can care for themselves at home, but incur additional expenses due to the disability and not for any consumer residing in any SCDDSN residential facilities.
-This funding is used for needs that are not incurred routinely by families with non-disabled members. (based on income)
+This funding is used for needs that are not incurred routinely by families with non-disabled members. (based on income) For the exact policy regarding these funds please see the website of the SC Departement of Disabilities and Special Needs (Directive 734-01-DD).

 - BEAP (the Back-up Emergency Attendant Care Program) - Specialized support and personal care assistance are available through the Head and Spinal Cord Injury Waiver (HASCI) to students with physical disabilities attending the University of South Carolina's Columbia campus and to HASCI wavier participants living in their own home.
 If a participants regularly scheduled attendant is unable to keep their appointment our Back-up Attendant Care Project will provide the attendant care to help to meet the need.